-What are enzymes and why should you know them?
+What are enzymes and why should you know about them?

-Do you sometimes wonder how your body manages to coordinate numerous biochemical processes every day, from digestion to energy production?
-Enzymes provide the answer: They are true all-rounders and control virtually all processes in your organism.
+Do you sometimes wonder how your body manages to coordinate so many biochemical processes day after day, from digestion to energy production?
+The answer lies in enzymes: they are true all-rounders, controlling almost every process in your body.
 But what exactly are enzymes?
-Why are they so important for healthy nutrition, digestion, and fitness, and how can you specifically support them?
-In this article, you'll find the most important answers so you understand how you can harness the power of enzymes for yourself.
+Why are they so important for healthy eating, digestion, and fitness, and how can you support them effectively?
+This article provides the key answers so you can understand how to harness the power of enzymes for yourself.

 Enzymes: The catalysts of life

-Enzymes are special proteins that act as biocatalysts, meaning they accelerate vital chemical reactions in the body without consuming themselves.
-Whether it's metabolism, digestion, cell structure, or the immune system: without the activity of enzymes, everything in the body would proceed far too slowly or not at all.
+Enzymes are special proteins that act as biocatalysts, meaning they accelerate vital chemical reactions in the body without being consumed themselves.
+Whether it's metabolism, digestion, cell growth, or the immune system: without enzyme activity, everything in the body would proceed far too slowly or not at all.

 For a reaction to occur, certain molecules, called substrates, must be brought together and chemically modified.
-Thanks to their unique structure, enzymes are able to specifically bind these substrates, convert them, and release the reaction product.
+Thanks to their unique structure, enzymes are able to bind these substrates in a targeted manner, transform them, and release the reaction product.

-Example: A digestive enzyme such as amylase breaks down carbohydrates into smaller sugar molecules so they can be absorbed in the intestine.
+Example: A digestive enzyme like amylase breaks down carbohydrates into smaller sugar molecules so that they can be absorbed in the intestine.

-The most important enzyme types: Who does what?
+The most important types of enzymes: Who does what?

 Enzymes are fascinating specialists, each performing very specific tasks in the body.
-To ensure that all vital processes run smoothly, there are various enzyme classes.
-Here you'll find an overview of the most important ones and learn why they are so important for your health.
+To ensure all vital processes run smoothly, there are many different classes of enzymes.
+Here you'll find an overview of the most important ones and learn why they are so crucial for your health.

 Digestive enzymes

-Digestive enzymes perform one of the body's most important functions: They break down large, complex nutrients from food into their smallest building blocks so your body can absorb and utilize them.
-Without them, carbohydrates, proteins, and fats would be useless to us, and proper digestion would be impossible.
+Digestive enzymes perform one of the most important tasks in the body: they break down large, complex nutrients from food into their smallest building blocks, so that your body can absorb and use them.
+Without them, carbohydrates, proteins, and fats would be unusable for us; proper digestion would be impossible.

-- Amylase : Breaks down starch and other carbohydrates from grains, potatoes, or rice into simple sugars.
-Amylase works in the mouth with the help of saliva.
+Amylase : Breaks down starch and other carbohydrates from grains, potatoes, or rice into simple sugars.
+Amylase is active in the mouth with the help of saliva.

 - Lactase : Breaks down milk sugar (lactose) and ensures that dairy products are well tolerated.